-- Now that the players understand the basics, play a game against them and use every pause as a teaching moment. - Purposely make mistakes (ex.
-Touch it with your hands if anyone corrects you.
+- Now that the players understand the basics, play a game against them and use every scenario as a teaching moment. - Purposely make mistakes (ex.
+Touch it with your hands, confuse a goal kick and corner kick, kick it in your own goal) to see if anyone corrects you.
 If not, be sure to ask the players if you're doing the right thing.